Citrus Heights, California: Police department

-In June 2006, the City of Citrus Heights formed its own police department.
-The department attracted lateral police officers from 62 different police agencies throughout California.
-Under the leadership of Chief of Police Christopher Boyd, the newly formed department took over law enforcement responsibility from the Sacramento County Sheriff's Department on June 26, 2006.
+Police services in Citrus Heights were provided by the Sacramento County Sheriff's Department until 2006, when Citrus Heights formed its own police department, attracting police officers from 62 different police agencies throughout California.
 The police department is a full-service agency, with specialty units such as SWAT, Special Investigations, Traffic and School Resource Officers.
-The department operates its own state-of-the-art communications center, which answers 9-1-1 calls and dispatches police throughout the city.
+The department operates its own communications center, which answers emergency calls and dispatches police.